mosaicml/examples/examples/stable_diffusion_dreambooth/README.md

 ```bash
 mcli run -f yamls/mcloud_run.yaml
 ```

-# Saving and Loading checkpoints

-At the bottom of `yamls/dreambooth.yaml`, we provide arguments for saving and loading model weights.
-Please specify the `save_folder` or `load_path` arguments if you need to save or load checkpoints!

 # Contact Us
 If you run into any problems with the code, please file Github issues directly to this repo.